pbek/QOwnNotes/webpage/src/nl/getting-started/cli-parameters.md

 You can get the object names of the menu action from [mainwindow.ui](https://github.com/pbek/QOwnNotes/blob/develop/src/mainwindow.ui).
 Just search for the English menu title.
 Note that these texts can change over time.
 :::

-To trigger [scripting actions](../scripting/methods-and-objects.md#registering-a-custom-action) use `customAction_` followed by the identifier of the custom action.
+Om [scriptacties](../scripting/methods-and-objects.md#registering-a-custom-action) te activeren, gebruikt u `customAction_` gevolgd door de identifier van de aangepaste actie.
 The identifier of the custom action is the first parameter of the `script.registerCustomAction` call in the script.

 For example to run the custom action `myAction` start QOwnNotes like this: